A scanner may refer to any of the following:

 When was the first scanner created?

 The earliest forms of scanners appeared in the 1860s.
-However, the scanner as we know it today was created in 1957 by a man named Russell Kirsch at the United States National Bureau of Standards.
+However, the scanner as we know it today was created in 1957 by Russell Kirsch at the United States National Bureau of Standards.
 The first image scanned by this device was a picture of Kirsch's son.
-This black and white image measured only 5x5 cm and had a resolution of 176 pixels on each side.
+This black and white image measured only 5x5 cm and had a resolution of 176 x 176 pixels.

 Why is a scanner an input device?

-A computer scanner is an input device because it takes information from the real world (e.g. a document or picture) and converts it into digital information for a computer to store or manipulate.
-A scanner is only able to send information to the computer and cannot receive information from the computer like a printer (which is an output device).
+A computer scanner is a digitizer, which is a type of input device.
+It takes real-world objects (e.g., a document or picture) and converts them to digital information for a computer to store or manipulate.
+A scanner only sends information to the computer and cannot receive information from the computer like a printer (which is an output device).

 2. When referring to software, a scanner may refer to any program that scans computer files for errors or other problems.
-A good example is an anti-virus program, which scans the files on the computer for viruses or other malware.
+An example is an antivirus program, which scans the files on the computer for viruses or other malware.